guilhermecorreagv/maximum_words/README.md

 The goal of this small project is to find the set of words in portuguese that cover the most amount of characters with no repetition.

-There are two cpp files:
+There are two approaches:
-- `maximum_words.cpp`: This file will recursively check for every set of words (it's really slow) but finds intermediate solutions.
-- `perfect_pangram.cpp`: This file looks only for perfect pangrams.
-TO BE IMPLEMENTED
+- Brute force backtrack: will try to find every possible subset covering the maximum amount of letters.
+- Perfect pangram: Will try directly to find a set of words that cover the 26 letters from the alphabet.

+The implementations of these solutions are located in `src/maximum_words.cpp` and `src/perfect_pangram.cpp` respectively.

-The file `wordsList` contains a list of words in the portuguese language.
-The file should have this name and be located in the same folder of the cpps.
+The file `data/wordsList` contains a list of words in the portuguese language.
+The file should have this name and be located in the same path.

 Please note that this file is not optimal since there are a lot of acronyms and some english words.